 We ought then to know, for the right understanding of the mystical scriptures, that in their esoteric, or interior and real, sense, they deal, not with material things, but with spiritual realities; and that neither is Adam an actual man, but denotes rather the lower personality or intellectual force in every human being; nor is Eve an actual woman.
 But denotes the feminine element in every human being, namely, the Soul or moral conscience; and she is therefore called the “Mother of the Living” or spiritually alive, namely, those in whom the Soul has attained self-consciousness.
 Nor is Eden an actual place, but a condition of innocence prior to a fall from a height attained.
 Nor is the Tree of Life in its midst an actual tree, but God standing in the midst of the Universe as its life.
 Nor is man made all at once in the image of God, but only after long ages of development, beginning in the lowest forms of vegetable life, and passing upward through many forms, till he reaches the human form; and even then he is not made in the image of God, is not truly man in the Bible and mystic sense.
 For in this sense it takes something more than the man physical, more than the man intellectual, more, even, than the man moral, to be a man.
 To be made in the image of God he must attain his spiritual majority, through his development of the consciousness of his spiritual nature.
 He must be soul as well as body; Eve as well as Adam; as on the physical, so on the spiritual plane, he requires the woman to make him man, and the mystic woman is his Soul.
 Prior to her advent, he is man materialistic and rudimentary merely, human in form only, and an animal in all else.
 But she comes at length, manifested as alone the Soul can be, when his lower self is wrapped in deep slumber, and he awakes to find himself wholly man, in the image of God, male and female, in that he represents the two aspects, masculine and feminine, of Deity, the divine power and the divine love, and also the Seven Spirits through whom God creates all things.
 Thus constituted he is indeed Man, for he is a manifestation of God, by whose spirit, working within him, he has been created.
 And thus created has been and will be every man who ever lived or will live.”
 [Anna Kingsford and Edward Maitland.
-Addresses and Essays on Vegetarianism, chapter Vegetarianism and the Bible, pp. 216-218)
+Addresses and Essays on Vegetarianism, chapter Vegetarianism and the Bible, pp. 216-218; emphasis added)

 The Bible Insists on the Esoteric Sense